On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Discussion

-For the case where $N\ge \lf(K+1\ri)M-1$ there is no longer a dimension mismatch.
+For $N\ge \lf(K+1\ri)M-1$ there is no longer a dimension mismatch.
 However, the condition that there is no dimension mismatch is merely a necessary condition in order to attain the optimal DMT.
 Hence, in this subsection we will explain why the optimal DMT is attained based on the transmission scheme presented in subsection \ref{subsec:TheTransmissionScheme} and on the effective channel presented in \ref{subsec:TheEffectiveChannel}.

 We consider as an example the case $M=K=2$ and $N=5$.
-We show why in this case the single user performance $d^{\ast,\lf(FC\ri)}_{2,5} \lf(r_{\max}\ri)$ is attained.
+We show why for this case the single user performance $d^{\ast,\lf(FC\ri)}_{2,5} \lf(r_{\max}\ri)$ is attained.
 For simplicity we will focus on the symmetric case.
-Essentially, we show in this example that IC's attain the first DMT line, $10-6r$, which coincides with the optimal DMT $d^{\ast,\lf(FC\ri)}_{2,5} \lf(r\ri)$ in the range $0\le r\le 1$.
-The transmission scheme is $G_{0}^{\lf(1,2\ri)}$ presented in \eqref{eq:DirectSubsecTransmissiomScheme1}.
-Note that each user transmits an optimal transmission scheme for the point-to-point channel with $2$ transmit and $5$ receive antennas.
-Hence, the DMT of the error events of each of the users, is upper bounded by $10-6r$ the optimal DMT in the range $0\le r\le 1$.
-What is left to show is that the DMT of the error event of the two users is also upper bounded by $10-6r$.
-In this case we consider the effective lattice of the two users pulled together, i.e. an error event of a lattice transmitted in a point-to-point channel with $4$ transmit and $5$ receive antennas.
+Essentially, we show for this example that IC's achieve the first DMT line, $10-6r$, which coincides with the optimal DMT $d^{\ast,\lf(FC\ri)}_{2,5} \lf(r\ri)$ in the range $0\le r\le 1$.
+The transmission scheme $G_{0}^{\lf(1,2\ri)}$ is presented in \eqref{eq:DirectSubsecTransmissiomScheme1}.
+Note that each user uses an optimal transmission scheme for the point-to-point channel with $2$ transmit and $5$ receive antennas.
+Hence, for the error event of each of the users, the DMT is upper bounded by $10-6r$ which is the optimal DMT in the range $0\le r\le 1$.
+Now, it is left to show for the error event of the two users, that the DMT is also upper bounded by $10-6r$.
+For this case we consider the effective lattice of the two users pulled together, i.e., an error event for a lattice transmitted over a point-to-point channel with $4$ transmit and $5$ receive antennas.
 For this lattice the average number of dimensions per channel use equals $D_{1}+D_{2}=\frac{10}{3}$.
-We will show that for $r=0$ this lattice attains diversity order $10$.
-This will lead to DMT $10-6r$ since the lattice DMT is a straight line and $D_{1}+D_{2}=\frac{10}{3}$.
+We will show that at $r=0$ this lattice attains diversity order $10$.
+This will lead to DMT $10-6r$ since the DMT of a lattice is a straight line, and $D_{1}+D_{2}=\frac{10}{3}$.